1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

     -	Click Apply.
     -	Click OK.

 **Note** It appears that setting the service to automatic startup *does not stick*.
 The service appears to always remain in manual startup.
-You may have to use the ``services`` utility to make the services automatic..
+You may have to use the ``services`` utility to make the services automatic.

 Software Install Kits